mrezabayat/iamsorush/content/posts/lu_decomposition.md

 In this post I want to revisit PLU or LU decomposition or factorisation, which is used to find unknowns of a system of linear equations, for two reasons.
 Firstly to recode it in an object oriented way to use it in my C# projects and secondly to refresh myself on the topic.
 The library can be useful for you too as it is light and contains only LU decomposition not a whole math library of everything.
 I may only add a few solvers of linear system to it in future but nothing else.

 LU decomposition solves of a system of linear equations exactly (versus iteratively).
-It is similar to Gauss elimination technique with time complexity of O(N³).
+It is similar to Gauss elimination technique with time complexity of $O(N^3)$.
 One advantage of LU decomposition over Gauss elimination is that decomposed matrices can be reused in cases that only matrix of constants changes.

 If you search on the internet you will probably see many codes written in a procedural way.
 Unless you are very familiar with the topic, the codes needs a good amount of time to be understood.
-Here, I want to code PLU decomposition in an object oriented and clean way.
+Here, I want to code LU decomposition in an object oriented and clean way.
 I use some classes to encapsulate data, they can be extended, and an API will be exposed to user of the library.
 But for the sake of KISS principle, I won’t fit everything there.
 I try to have a clean code too, the functions will be short for readability and single responsibility.
 Unfortunately, there is a trade-off between object oriented style and code speed which I talk about it in the summary section.

 ## Background